Tenberg21/IoT_Mini-Project-/README.md

 The database was implemented using sqlite3, and the graphical presentation of data was achieved through Grafana.
 ## IOT
 #### Node
+Node firmware was assembled by combining and adapting elements from the RIOT-OS course material examples.
+The firmware in this repository is not fully utilized, with a significant portion of its functionality left unused.
+However, this design choice allows for flexibility and leaves room for improvement, which can be implemented on the server side only if required.
 #### Border Router
 The border router functionality was implemented using the unmodified RIOT-OS example located at "examples/gnrc_border_router."
 This example was deemed sufficient for the task.
 _____________________